-Portuguese has multiple dialects with a very rich history that has influenced several languages.
+Portuguese has multiple dialects with a vibrant history that has influenced several languages.
 Two primary groups of variants are European and Brazilian.
-Between these two, there are differences in vocabulary, pronunciation, syntax but can include differences in grammar.
+Between these two, there are differences in vocabulary, pronunciation, syntax but can include gaps in grammar.

 There is also a unique dialect spoken in the areas between Uruguay and Brazil.
 This dialect is called Portunhol Riverense.
-There are several other dialects such as Angolan (Spoken in Angola), Moçambicano (Spoken in Mozambique), Guineense (Spoken in Guinea-Bissau), Timorense (Spoken in East Timor), just to name a few.
+Several other dialects such as Angolan (Spoken in Angola), Moçambicano (Spoken in Mozambique), Guineense (Spoken in Guinea-Bissau), Timorese (Spoken in East Timor), to name a few.

 In Africa, Asia and Oceania are categorized into Creole and non–Creole forms.
 Creole is a mixture of local languages with Portuguese.
 About three million people worldwide speak these creoles.